isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 | displayName       | The display name of the root node inside the Studio library |
 | headlessServerUrl | The headless server URL (without 'graphql' suffix!) |

-Note that the value of the _headlessServerUrl_ can be the preview or live endpoint of the headless server.
+Note that the value of the _headlessServerUrl_ can be the preview or live URL of the headless server.

-XML export:
+Additional XML export of the "Head DAM" settings document:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>